Your Cart is Empty

 To engage your little one and encourage movement during tummy time, create an interesting environment around them.
 Prop a board book open in front of your baby, or place a favourite toy within reach.
 You can also entertain your little one by lying down in front of them, encouraging them to grasp for you.
 Or, get big brother and sister involved!
 With supervision, have older siblings play gently in front of baby, making silly faces and sounds.
 Babies tend to reach out and grasp at any interesting objects in front of them.
 This encourages weight-shifting which will in turn improve muscle strength and fine tune development of motor skills.

 Keep in mind, your baby should be awake and supervised during this mini “baby workout”.
 But remember tummy time is HARD WORK!
-So if your little one starts to get sleepy during tummy time, be sure to turn him onto his back in the dock to continue snoozing.
+So if your little one starts to get sleepy during tummy time, be sure to turn them onto their back.